St. Matthew Island: Geology and climate

 The climatic conditions in the entire Bering Sea Area, according to National Climatic Data Center (1986), is reported as maritime with "considerable wind and cool, humid and cloudy conditions" with mean annual temperature of 37.8 F and annual precipitation of 15.3 in on St. Matthew Island.
 The geological formation recorded on St. Matthew Island consists of calc-alkaline volcanic rocks of Late Cretaceous and earliest tertiary age with Pergelic Cryaquolls and Pergelic Cryoborolls soil types.

 Human habitation

-The first recorded attempt at settlement occurred in 1809, when a Russian group led by Demid Ilyich Kulikalov, under the guise of the Russian-American Company, established an experimental outpost.
+The first recorded attempt at settlement occurred in 1809, when a Russian group led by Demid Ilyich Kulikalov, under the aegis of the Russian-American Company, established an experimental outpost.

 A 2013 sailing expedition to the island showed that, in spite of the lack of human habitation, extensive areas of beach were heavily contaminated with plastic marine debris, particularly from the fishing industry.

 Mammals

 Presently, Arctic foxes and insular voles are the only mammals resident on the island, though polar bears occasionally visit via pack ice.
 Notably, St. Matthew Island represents the southern limit of the range of polar bears in the Bering Sea.

 In 1944, 29 reindeer were introduced to the island by the United States Coast Guard to provide an emergency food source.
 The Coast Guard abandoned the island a few years later, leaving the reindeer.
 Subsequently, the reindeer population rose to about 6,000 by 1963 and then died off in the next two years to 42 animals.
 A scientific study attributed the population crash to the limited food supply in interaction with climatic factors (the winter of 1963–64 was exceptionally severe in the region).
 By the 1980s, the reindeer population had completely died out.
 Environmentalists see this as an issue of overpopulation.
 For example, ecologist Garrett Hardin cited the "natural experiment" of St. Matthew Island of the reindeer population explosion and collapse as a paradigmatic example of the consequences of overpopulation in his essay An Ecolate View of the Human Predicament.